virtualdataset/metagen-docs/docsrc/content/sketches/function_graph_kernel.md

 it.
 If there are named variable which are not meant to be exposed to the getter/setter API, then these can be elided and the enclosing segments tracked as a single segment.

-The order of indexes associated with the dependency tracking register must follow a simple rule in order to enable the most efficient processing form:
-All upstream variables must appear first in normal execution order.

 Consider the following function graph: